-As we aim to provide a new perspective on GR as MVDR, we consider representative models from both paradigms, i.e., SEAL [1] for GR and ColBERT [15] for MVDR.
-For a fair comparison, we reproduce both methods using the T5 architecture [35].
+As we aim to provide a new perspective on GR as MVDR, we consider representative models from both paradigms, i.e., SEAL [1] for GR and ColBERT [14] for MVDR.
+For a fair comparison, we reproduce both methods using the T5 architecture [33].
 We have made several changes to adapt ColBERT and SEAL to their T5 variants:1

 - T5-ColBERT.
 We use in-batch negative samples instead of the pair-wise samples in the official ColBERTv1 implementation.
 We set the batch size to 256 and train 5 epochs.
-The details of our T5 variant ColBERT are in Appendix D. - T5-SEAL.
-We use the Huggingface transformers library [43] to train the model.
+Due to space limitations, details of our T5 variant ColBERT are delegated to Wu et al. [41, Appendix D]. - T5-SEAL.
+We use the Huggingface transformers library [40] to train the model.
 We use the constructed query-to-span data for training and each span has a length of 10 sampled according to Bevilacqua et al. [1].
 The learning rate is set to 1e-3 and the batch size is 256.